ironbay/snooze/README.md

 #Snooze

-Snooze is a type safe REST client that allows you to specify your endpoints as functions in Go.
+Snooze is a type safe REST library that allows you to specify describe API endpoints as functions in Go.
+Allows for fast integration with 3rd party APIs

 ## Example